LLNL/merlin/docs/source/modules/installation.rst

 broker and backend config definitions, to ``server: my-redis``, the port will remain the same.

 .. note::
-  You can use the docker redis server with the local virtualenv merlin by leaving the server locations as localhost and not running the local-redis.
+  You can use the docker redis server, instead of the local-redis server, with the pi installed merlin by leaving the server locations as localhost.
   ``server: localhost``

 .. code:: bash